 Both involve cleansing.
 But one was symbolic, the other is real.
 One was temporary, the other is eternal.
 The earthly service pointed forward to the heavenly judgment.

-So, when critics ask, "How can Daniel 8:14 refer to the same cleansing if the words are different?", the answer is: It’s because the heavenly cleansing is greater.
+So, when critics ask, "How can Daniel 8:14 refer to the same cleansing if the words are different?", the answer is: It’s because the earthly cleansing is a ceremonial cleansing, but the heavenly cleansing is a righteous cleansing.
+This difference in language confirms, rather than contradicts, the Adventist teaching of the Investigative Judgment.